GiovanniSalmeri/yellow-selflink/README.md

-# Selflink plugin 0.7.6
+# Selflink extension 0.8.2

 Create internal links.
 (Similar in function to the tag `cms_selfink` in CMSMadeSimple.)

-## How to install plugin
+## How to install extension

 1. [Download and install Datenstrom Yellow](https://github.com/datenstrom/yellow/).
-2. [Download plugin](../../archive/master.zip).
+2. [Download extension](../../archive/master.zip).
 If you are using Safari, right click and select 'Download file as'.
-3. Copy `master.zip` into your `system/plugins` folder.
+3. Copy `master.zip` into your `system/extension` folder.

-To uninstall delete the [plugin files](update.ini).
+To uninstall delete the [extension files](extension.ini).

 ## How to create an internal link